 One of the most consistent things about Star Trek is the way it’s at least tried to be progressive over the years – yes, some episodes have ended up aging very poorly as our cultural understanding of some of the subjects involved has evolved, but it is rare to find an episode which didn’t have its heart in the right place when judged by the standards of the time (and the number of episodes which still kind of hold up in these respects are actually quite impressive).
 Even when it came to the casting Gene Roddenberry was ahead on the curve when it came to diversity, giving significant bridge crew roles to Nichelle Nichols and George Takei at a time when significant segments of the television population nurtured an outright hostility towards black women, or continued to nurse World War II-era prejudices about the Japanese (prejudices which had landed Takei in an internment camp in the 1940s).

-Perhaps the best way for Modiphius to ensure their game reflects the Star Trek legacy is to go easier from now on on the old-time designers, and find more roles for freelancers from underrepresented backgrounds in the tabletop RPG arena.
+Perhaps the best way for Modiphius to ensure their game reflects the Star Trek legacy is to go easier when it comes to contributions from old-time designers who’ve already had plenty of chances to make their mark on the franchise, and find more roles for freelancers from underrepresented backgrounds in the tabletop RPG arena.